n64blog/n64blog.github.io/_posts/2017-5-7-take-a-closer-look-at-the-rumble-pak-editions-of-super-mario-64-and-wave-race-64.md

 ### Super Mario 64 ###

 - The Shindō Pak Taiō Version is in fact the international release of the game, albeit translated back into Japanese.
-As a result, it doesn’t feature the glitches and bugs present in the original Japanese version.
+As a result, it doesn’t feature the [glitches and bugs](https://tcrf.net/Super_Mario_64_(Nintendo_64)/Regional_and_Version_Differences/en#Glitches) present in the original Japanese version.
 - It also includes voice clips from the international release, which previously weren’t in the Japanese version.
 - The most notable difference is the inclusion of a title screen Easter egg.
 Pressing the Z-button fills the background with tiles that replicate Mario’s face multiple times.